The Way Rome Intended…

 EVERYTHING… IMPECCABLY CRAFTED.
 NOTHING REFINED.

 I opened my eyes and stared into a rustic, antique wooden-ceiling.
-It’s an unusually early hour for me to wake up to but both the street-washing vehicle just outside the window and my jetlag demanded it.
+I had a similar scene as I rolled over to see the antique table and chair set alike to the antique chairs for sale I see when walking through the old market in my home town.
+I like the rustic look and have always been tempted to purchase some, but I’ve never gotten round to it.
+The strange thing about this though, is it was an unusually early hour for me to wake up to but both the street-washing vehicle just outside the window and my jetlag demanded it.
 This was a morning as routine as any.
 We woke up, cleaned ourselves and got dressed.
 But instead of a solitary morning of me courting my coffee machine, we walked down one flight of antique stone-steps into another world and strolled to the piazza-next-door for a cup of cappuccino with anticipations of company.
 People were there as promised, gathering in front of the cafe bar chatting.
 We funneled through the cappuccino crowd as you would in a big family getting through the morning in an orderly chaos.
 Two cappuccinos, one cornetto.
 As usual.

 Then we moved on, wondering if today we’d bump into an ancient new friend.
 One lost turn and the skip of a corner, the narrow alley opened up and there we saw her.
 Strangely tucked in a time she no longer belonged to, a structure with all her 2,040 years of magnificence and glory, yet she stood quietly and reserved.
 Like she had seen it all, watching the rise and fall of men who created her and the play that we were now a part of that kept unfolding.
 There was not the usual mockery and cynical remarks because her solemnity and every erosion on her colossal limbs demand submission.
 We entered and sat on the bench watching the timeless dome with lights and shadows cast from the opening above.
 I silenced and marveled.
 Men in the vain pursuit of divinity has in itself created mighty things.
 The Pantheon in my mind is the only monument in Rome worth gushing.